HOW IT ALL BEGAN

 AGS Founder/Director

 Beginning in 2012, NMUSD began looking to implement 2 academies at each of the high schools which breathed new life into the academy proposal.
-With a change in administration, there was new momentum and support for the idea of a global studies academy and in 2013 we began to put the proposal into action.
-After almost a decade of nurturing the idea of the academy, by the 2014-2015 school year we welcomed the first Academy of Global Studies students and the first academy courses were offered.
-In 2018, we welcomed the first AGS graduating class!
+With a change in administration, there was new momentum and support for the idea of a global studies academy and in 2013 we began to put the proposal into action, met with committees of parents, teachers, students, and the community.
+We piloted our first AGS courses in 2013-2014.
+After almost a decade of nurturing the idea of the academy, we welcomed the first Academy of Global Studies students and the Academy was born.
+Since then we have graduated many successful students, traveled the world, and won lots of accolades and recognition.

 -Laura Mayberry